How to tell what condition your product is?

 - Any laptop with multiple points of damage, for example a faulty keyboard, major crack to the lid and a major crack to the palm rest

-- Any laptop with a screen fault including lines down the screen and groups of dead pixels greater than the size of a 5p
+- Any laptop with a screen fault including lines down the screen, more than 2 dead pixels or bright pressure marks.

 - Any laptop with physical damage to its screen, i.e cracked screen, smashed screen.